baseball_pic (1)

 Bankart-Capsulolabral Reconstruction

-A Bankart-type capsulolabral repair surgery is the most common surgery performed on patients with chronic instability who opt to have surgery.
+Bankart-type capsulolabral repair surgery is the most common surgery performed on patients with chronic instability who opt to have surgery.
 This procedure can be as an open procedure but Dr. Millett usually performs it arthroscopically (which is the preferred method).
 This is among the most frequent types of surgery that Dr. Millett performs.
-If the shoulder instability is chronic and is in the setting of 'end-stage' instability, then there are options such as bone grafting procedures and soft tissue grafting procedures which can be used to restore stability to the shoulder joint.
+If the shoulder instability is chronic and is in the setting of ‘end-stage’ instability, then there are options such as a bone grafting procedure and soft tissue grafting procedure which can be used to restore stability to the shoulder joint.
 Capsulolabral reconstruction is one technique that Dr. Millett has helped develop.
 This is a technique in which a transplanted tendon (from another part of the body or from a cadaver) is used to make new ligaments (capsule) and cartilage (labrum), which then act to prevent dislocation and stabilize the chronically unstable shoulder.